Thermodynamics of a Single Mesoscopic Phononic Mode: Fast acquisition rate corrections

 The $x-$axis corresponds to the sampling bandwidth normalised to $\Gamma_{ef\!f}$.
 The $y-$axis is the mean area normalised to its value obtained at slow acquisitions (main), or the fit plateau in the fluctuation spectrum normalised to the value extracted with slow tracking (inset).
 These can be fit by very simple empirical laws, see Caption of Fig. \ref{fig_areacor}.

 In practice, with our settings only the fastest tracks ($\delta t = 22~$ms, Fig. \ref{figbig}) need a rescaling.
 Note that it does not impact the fit of the plateau $S_0$ in Power Spectral Density, which is very clearly defined by slower acquisition rates.
 It is only needed for display purposes, when plotting the full-range data from $1/f$ to cutoff $\Gamma_{ef\!f}$.
+The fitting routine itself also impacts Fig. \ref{fig_areacor}, and its inherent bias is contained therein within our empirical dependencies.
+For a more profound analysis of fit biases, please see Ref. \cite{Extra}.